-- 10.1.1 This Standard outlines the procedures for the development and communication of a formal Review opinion of a Report [see 10.2] and in conjunction with the Reporting Standard, incorporates the minimum content necessary to produce a credible Review Report that is not misleading. - 10.1.2 In performing a Review [see 3.67] Assignment, a Member must develop and report a credible opinion as to the quality of the work of another Member and must clearly disclose the Scope of Work performed in the Review Assignment. - 10.1.3 The Review must be done to determine compliance with the CUSPAP Standard to which the Member of the reviewed Report was required to comply. - 10.1.4 The Review may also be done to determine compliance with another recognized Standard (USPAP, Red Book, EVS/Blue Book, les Normes, IVS, etc.). - 10.1.4.i.
-A Member can complete a review of a report prepared by a non-Member whose work is required to comply with standards of practice other than CUSPAP. - 10.1.4.ii.
-An AIC Member must be competent in the standard(s) of practice to which the report under review is subject. - 10.1.5 This Standard is applicable to reviews also known as "technical reviews" and "compliance reviews". - 10.1.6 This Standard is not applicable to: - 10.1.6.i.
-AIC Peer Review; - 10.1.6.ii.
-Supervisory co-signing; and - 10.1.6.iii.
-Administrative Review. - An external reviewer may be engaged by individuals or organizations to conduct an Administrative Review.
+- 10.1.1 This Standard outlines the procedures for the development and communication of a formal Review opinion of a Report [see 10.2] and in conjunction with the Reporting Standard, incorporates the minimum content necessary to produce a credible Review Report that is not misleading. - 10.1.2 In performing a Review [see 3.69] Assignment, a Member must develop and report a credible opinion as to the quality of the work of another Member and must clearly disclose the Scope of Work performed in the Review Assignment. - 10.1.3 Depending on the Scope of the Assignment, the Review may: - 10.1.3.i. determine compliance with the CUSPAP Standard to which the Member of the reviewed Report was required to comply; - 10.1.3.ii. provide an opinion as to whether any aspect of the analysis, opinions and/or conclusions in the report under review are appropriate and reasonable; or - 10.1.3.iii. determine compliance with another recognized Standard (USPAP, Red Book, EVS/Blue Book, les Normes, IVS, etc.). - A Member can complete a review of a report prepared by a non-member whose work is required to comply with standards of practice other than CUSPAP. - An AIC Member must be competent in the standard(s) of practice to which the report under review is subject. - 10.1.4 This Standard is not applicable to: - 10.1.4.i.
+AIC Peer Review; - 10.1.4.ii.
+Supervisory co-signing; and - 10.1.4.iii.
+Administrative Review. [see 3.2] - An external reviewer may be engaged by individuals or organizations to conduct an Administrative Review.
 When an external reviewer conducts such Administrative Review Assignments, the Review conducted must follow this Standard.